Ah, and you, just keep it classy, dude. (Em Pitts)

-These nuances separate the bish-bash spear-carrying Romans from the few Charlton Hestons on the league circuit.
+These nuances separate the bish-bash spear-carrying Romans from the few Charlton Hestons on the League circuit.
 Yes, cricket is certainly a hand-eye co-ordination sport and there are plenty of village blacksmiths who can clear a sight screen before getting caught (literally) with their hands in the Pick ‘n Mix trying to pinch a few more sweets.
-You can’t display hand-eye natural talent from the pavilion, but you can get to three figures if you know how to manipulate the strike to avoid the sassy leggie who is giving you a hard time knowing your partner has worked him out.
+You can’t display hand-eye natural talent from the pavilion, but you can get to three figures if you know how to manipulate the strike to avoid the sassy leggie who is giving you a hard time, in the knowledge that your batting partner has worked him out.

-One such player immediately springs to mind.
-I have umpired two of his centuries, both of which were model innings.
-An opening bat, from the first over he took charge with a trademark ‘yes, one’ or ‘yes, two’, easing his way to 50 before pushing up the run-rate.
-I’ve also seen him get out early (on one occasion he got a ball that kept very low and played over it).
-His reaction was to walk off without the toys coming out of the cot, understanding that this type of incident is statistically rare and that next week his day may come, again.
-I have never seen him get out to a false shot – the guy is sheer class.
+One player who regularly scores well, gets my batting nomination.
+Under my watch, he scored two centuries, both model innings for aspiring club cricketers.
+An opening bat, from the first over he takes charge with a trademark yes, one (or two), along with a sound defence and the full repertoire of boundary shots on the font and back foot.
+And he knows how to get the best value out of his time at the crease, cruising at a steady speed before moving to the outside lane, without lbreaking the speed limit.
+I’ve also seen him get out early.
+His reaction is to walk off without the toys coming out of the cot, understanding that this type of incident is statistically rare.
+I have never seen him get out to a false shot – the guy is class.

-The same nuances apply to bowlers, particularly the opening variety who fancy themselves as the new Sir Wesley Hall.
-A five-over spell that has brought three wickets might look good in the scorebook but if 20 of those 30 deliveries failed to make the batter play the ball (not to mention the wides that pushed the count up to 35 balls) then the raw talent lottery win is not going to be a jackpot.
+Bowlers have different talent genes.
+A five-over spell that brings three wickets might look good in the scorebook but if twenty of the thirty deliveries fail to make the batter play the ball (not to mention the wides that can push the tally up to thirty-five balls) then the raw talent lottery win is not going to be a jackpot.

 The key component that separates good from mediocre is time.
-I have seen former Premier League footballers in their last hurrahs playing in the lower leagues and despite carrying a few extra pounds of weight (not salary) they still orchestrate the game with closed eyes.
+I have seen former Premier League footballers in their last hurrahs playing in a lower League, and despite carrying a few extra pounds of weight (not salary), they still orchestrate the game with their eyes closed.
 A talented batter who reaches a half century will continue annoying the fielding side with deft touches here, a controlled drive for two there and an occasional smack to the boundary to one of the two badly bowled balls in an over.
-Time itself has nuances – the lethal batting cocktail to reach a century includes waiting for the ball to come to bat and waiting for the ball that will get you four, or even six.